BrianYang2013/JHU_AI_Journey/11 - EN.605.645 Artificial Intelligence/README.md

 ## Grading

 **TA**: Jordan DeBarth is excellent.
 If you have a valid point, he will make a reasonable adjustment.
 And he always encourages students to do more.

-**Professor**: Stephyn Butcher sticks to his rule (which is good) and hard to convince.
-I believe my performance deserves an A, but the professor insists A-.
-I have to agree with our disagree and move on.
-Here is the detail per session:
+**Professor**: Stephyn Butcher sticks to his rule and is hard to convince.
+We both agree that based on the grading rule, my programming will be in the A zone, and my Assessment will be in the B zone.
+But if we look in detail, we might apply + to them and land the final grade as A. Unfortunately, the professor insists on A-.
+Detail:

 - Programming A: 9 A+, 1 A, 2 A-
 - Assessment B: 2 A+ (perfect score), 6A, 3B (all 1 point away from A, in my first 3 weeks)